-The current shift to remote work delivered a disruption to all of us earlier this year.
-Remote work and virtual learning are new normal.
-Many people are accelerating a recent trend of moving to Fairfield County for a suburban lifestyle.
-“Moves from New York City to Connecticut have more than doubled from the prior year since the city’s shutdown began in March,” according to The Wall Street Journal.
+The current shift to remote work and virtual learning delivered a disruption to all of us earlier this year and is now the new normal.
+As a result, manypeople are accelerating a recent trend of moving to Fairfield County for a suburban lifestyle.
+As writting in The Wall Street Journal, “moves from New York City to Connecticut have more than doubled from the prior year since the city’s shutdown began in March.”

-If you are considering the suburbs, moving to Fairfield County is one of the most sought-after places to live in Connecticut.
+If you are considering the suburbs as your new normal, moving to Fairfield County is one of the most sought-after places to live in Connecticut.
 Getting to and from NYC is not a problem either.
 It takes the same time to travel to Grand Central Station for local residents as it does for those living in the “Outer Boroughs.”

-According to Wikipedia, Fairfield County lies in the southwestern corner of Connecticut.
+According to Wikipedia, Fairfield County suburbs lie in the southwestern corner of Connecticut.
 It is the most populous and, between 2010 and 2018, the fastest-growing county in the state.
 The county’s population was 916,829, as documented in the 2010 census, and is estimated to have increased to 943,332 by 2019.

 CityData.com states that, as of March 2019, the cost of living index is 131.7.
 Though this is considered high compared to the US average cost of living index of 100, there is something for everyone in Connecticut’s county closest to NYC: